Derek-Gong/hsoftmax/README.md

 We only add and modify several files based on wenet:
 wenet/utils/huffman_tree.py: For building a Huffman tree based on frequencies of train set
-wenet/transformer/hsoftmax_layer.py: For GPU training and CPU decoding
+wenet/transformer/hsoftmax_layer.py: For GPU training and GPU/CPU decoding
 wenet/utils/multiprocessing.py: Helper classes included for parallel decoding in hsoftmax_layer.py
 wenet/transformer/asr_model.py: Several lines are added to enable hsoftmax

+## Performance
+We reached a speedup in throughput of 1.14 in aishell using 30000 bpe tokens

 ## Implementation Details
 ![Implementation Details](implementation_details.jpg)